mghosttrap/weather-my-way/README.md

 ## Requirements

 The hourly data for this app comes from the [Weather Underground API](http://www.wunderground.com/weather/api/).
 Unfortunately, their API is not free.
 However, Weather Underground does provide a free developer API key (500 hits / day) which more than suffices for this app.
 Don't share your API key, as once the quota has been reached the key will stop working.

-Might also need a [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/index) key to convert an address to the lat/long of a home location.
-The code which might need this is currently unimplemented.

 ## Configuration